medialab/pelote/README.md

 Function returning the largest connected component of given networkx graph as a set of nodes.

+Note that this function will consider any given graph as undirected and will therefore work with weakly connected components in the directed case.

 *Arguments*

 * **graph** *nx.AnyGraph* - target graph.